 These health professionals are likely to advise that you do not undertake any rapid weight loss or crash diet.
 This is to help both you and baby to remain healthy… and because crash dieting doesn’t work for long-term weight loss.
 When you go on a crash diet your body tends to burn muscle and lose water weight, instead of burning fat.
 This makes keeping the weight off a lot more difficult than if you had lost weight over a longer period of time.

 At The Healthy Mummy we recommend that you aim to lose no more than 0.5 to 1 kilogram of weight per week.
 So depending on your weight loss goals you may take weeks, months, or a year or more to lose your baby weight.
 The key is to make small, sustainable lifestyle changes that get you the results you want.
 Losing baby weight in a sustainable way will set up both yourself and your family for healthier life in the longer term and ensure you maintain your milk supply so your baby gets all the nutrients it needs.

 How does breastfeeding effect weight loss?

+Does breastfeeding help you lose weight?
 The amount of weight loss you experience postpartum, whether you are breastfeeding or not, is impacted by a lot of things including your age, calorie intake, pre-pregnancy weight, how physically active you are, hormones, sleep, stress……and more.
 Because of this it is tricky to say just how or if breastfeeding will help you lose weight.